kitamura-felipe/dcmtag2table/README.md

           start_study=1)

 # The output is a Pandas DataFrame correlating the real and fake IDs and UIDs.
+# If you delete (or don't save) that DataFrame, then the data is anonymized, since the is no way to reidentify the studies.
+# The pseudonimized files will be saved in "/mnt/c/dataset_jpr/deid_unifesp/".

 ```

 To dump unique values from DICOM tags: